Linda0840/recipe-EDA/README.md

 # Part III: Assessment of Missingness

 In real-life data, missingness is something that we will always encounter.
+We would like to investigate if there is a relationship between rating and time, in minutes.
+We hypothesize that the missingness of rating is **dependent** on time, in minutes.

-In our example, we want to determine whether the missingness is:
+We want to determine whether the missingness is:
-- **NMAR (Not Missing At Random)**
+- **NMAR (Not Missing At Random),** or

-or

-- **MAR (Missing At Random)**
+- **MAR (Missing At Random).**